Bussler/Arithmetic-and-huffmann-coding/README.md

 # Arithmetic-and-huffmann-coding
-Implementation of the Hufman and Arithmetic Coding compression techniques for efficient encoding of data
+Implementation of the Hufman and Arithmetic Coding compression techniques for efficient compression of data

 #### How to use